Waikanae's The Bookshelf seeks a new chapter

 Alimova said purchasing and breathing life into The Bookshelf was something she was proud of.

-When she took over, she wanted to make it more than simply a bookshop, so she started seeking out and selling more items from local businesses — with almost 100 per cent of the profit going to them.
+When she took over, she wanted to make it more than simply a bookshop, so she started seeking out and selling more items from local businesses — with almost 100 per cent of the sales of their items going to them.

 Those Kāpiti-made items quickly became some of the bestsellers.